 What are the most highly valued football programmes?

-Even today, football programmes still play a large part of the match day experience for fans — but how collectible are they and which should you search for if you want to bag a truly special edition?
+Even today, football programmes still play a large part in the matchday experience for fans — but how collectable are they and which should you search for if you want to bag a truly special edition?

 Of course, one of the most highly prized programmes in sport is the 1966 England vs West Germany programme.
 But be warned; there were three reprints of the original, so tracking down a bona fide version is tough.
 If you want to be sure you’re buying an original, check the weight and colouring — the reprints are more lightweight, while the front cover of the original is a deep, royal blue.
 Different paper types are also used for the team pages in the original, but not in the reprinted versions.